 Although she's only seen through a picture, Letty shows up at the end of Fast Five hijacking a military convoy, then she returns in the sixth film.
 Nobody really minded, since she died off-screen and even what we saw was just somebody guessing what went down.

 As mentioned above, subverted with the character of Han, who hasn't undied so much as not-yet-died.
 If he does, you'll know the films have caught up with the timeline.
-Which they have, as of the Fast 6 credits.
+Which they have, as of the Furious 6 credits.

 Dom: "You almost had me?
 You never had me.
 You never had your car.
 Granny shiftin', not double clutchin' like you should.
 You're lucky that hundred shot of NOS didn't blow the welds on the intake.
 You almost had me?
 Now me and the mad scientist gotta rip apart the block and replace the piston rings you fried.
 Ask any racer, any real racer.
 It don't matter if you win by an inch or a mile; winning's winning."